hackclub/hackpad/hackpads/Lukepad/README.md

 **Lukepad!**
-This is Lukepad, a 12 key, 2 encoder, toggle switching, 2 led, slider, oled macropad
+This is Lukepad, a 12 key, 2 encoder, toggle switching, 2 led, slider, 3 layer, oled macropad

 BOM: